ArtuDitu/hyperscanning-2.0/README.md

 ## ToDo
-<span style="color:red">some
-- Didn't find a way to extract event-triggers for block 12 start/end (event-id 35 and 47).
-Have a look at mne.find_events(), that's what I used to extract the events from the eeg-struct. text</span>
+<span style="color:red"> - Didn't find a way to extract event-triggers for block 12 start/end (event-id 35 and 47).
+Have a look at mne.find_events(), that's what I used to extract the events from the eeg-struct.</span>

 ## Interesting links
 [MNE Website](https://mne-tools.github.io/dev/index.html)